Hi there! We're thrilled that you'd like to contribute to this project. Your help is essential for keeping it great.

 docs:buildtask, so that Markdown documentation is generated for them within docs/content/components/.

 script/publish.
+This will build and publish the packages.
 You may be prompted to log into your rubygem and npm account.